brentgroves/repsys/a_status/meetings/fabric/bi_process_7_25.md

+Thank you, Brent and Christian, for that clarification!

-# Fabric and Power BI
+# Fabric and Power BI Update

 Hi Team,
-I would like to discuss Power BI licenses, the move of the Azure SQL database to Microsoft Fabric, and the process of publishing visuals.
+I would like to discuss Power BI licenses cost savings, premium capacity workspaces, the move of the Azure SQL database to Microsoft Fabric, and the process of publishing visuals.
+A meeting has been scheduled for this Friday at 2 PM.

 - Thank you